BLUE HORIZON, BOOK 2

 Whatever happens, I know we’re going to pull through this.
 I just hope we don’t touch off a universal Armageddon in the process.

 “Under the tongue root a battle most dread,

 and another raging, behind, in the head.”

 The tall vixen stood before the collected members of her crew and those of the Blue Horizon.
 “Okay,” she announced, “I want to make this perfectly clear.
-We’re up against an enemy who can blast us to atoms in a microsecond, and Intel says they’ll be engaging the aligned forces against them soon.
+We’re up against an enemy who can blast us to atoms in a microsecond, and intel says they’ll be engaging the aligned forces against them soon.
 If we Vault into the firefight currently going on over Argeia, I want you to have expected anything.
 I want contingency plans with redundancies for the redundancies.
 I want all our weapons and power systems checked every ten minutes or as often as possible.
-I want everyone accounted for at all times; we don’t know to what level they’ve developed Vault technology and I don’t particularly want to find out in any major hurry.”
+I want everyone accounted for at all times; we don’t know to what level they’ve developed their own Vault technology and I don’t particularly want to find out in any major hurry.”

 She turned to her seconds.
 “Mr. Robbins and Mr. Sinclair, if Satan himself shows up—and knowing our luck he will—I want you to have seen it coming.”

 “Weapons are ready for hand to hand if the situation gets to that point,” a lanky human, whose right hand had been replaced with a crude prosthetic one, replied.
 He turned in the general direction of the Blue Horizon crew, waving with the prosthetic hand.

 Natasha sat behind her ornate desk, Jape Devon and Merlin Sinclair across from her.
 The only object on her desk was an iron sculpture of the English letter E. She had once commented that no matter what happened, that particular paperweight would never be lost on anything she did; unfortunately, there were few who actually understood the reference.

 “Okay, give me the bad news,” she said.